 Admittedly, some of the comments cited by Sanford do feature violent rhetoric, particularly in reference to the concept of a second American Civil War between the ‘right’ and the ‘left’.
 In one thread, a user asserted that “The point [of a Civil War] is to kill enough of [the left] that they can not arise for another 50 years… or more.”
 Another wrote that “The problem isn’t that you killed too many, but that you killed too few.”
 The former user also stated that the U.S. Capitol police officer who shot the now-deceased Ashli Babbitt “needs doxed[, as] after that, the problem will take care of itself.”

 Like Eric Flint, Spencer Baculi minimises the posts quoted by Sanford by stressing that they were made by just nine people in a forum with a much larger membership.
-Again, Sanford identifies Theoryman – the user who talked about “kill[ing] enough of them that they can not arise” and advocated the doxing of Ashli Babbitt – as a forum moderator; both Flint and Baculi ignore this detail in their effort to present the quoted posters as nobodies.
+Again, Sanford identifies Theoryman – the user who talked about “kill[ing] enough of them that they can not arise” and advocated doxing – as a forum moderator; both Flint and Baculi ignore this detail in their effort to present the quoted posters as nobodies.

 Next we have Samuel Collingwood Smith, owner of the blog Matthew Hopkins News.
 I’ve already blogged about Smith’s bizarre attacks on Sanford over the fact that he wrote a very tame horror story, but before Smith tried that tack he wrote a post called Baen’s Bane: Jason Sanford of Ohio News Media Association (ONMA) and his Unethical “Journalism”.
 Here, Smith examines the Baen’s Bar posts quoted by Sanford, and argues that while some of the material can be read of advocating violence, such posts are “the exception rather than the rule”.
 Having said this, Smith moves on to the next item on the agenda: contacting Jason Sanford’s employers at the Ohio News Media Association (ONMA).